Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Results

 The same data were used to assess the energy resolution.
-The obtained distribution of areas under the S2 signal for each value of \dab was fitted to a normal distribution with mean $\mu$ and standard deviation $\sigma$.
+A normal distribution with mean $\mu$ and standard deviation $\sigma$ was fitted to the obtained distribution of areas under the S2 signal for each value of \dab.
 The spectrum for $\dab = 4.4$~kV is shown in the left panel of Fig.~\ref{fig:energy_resolution} (black line) with the gaussian fit superimposed (red line).
 The dependence of the energy resolution with \dab is shown in the right panel of Fig. \ref{fig:energy_resolution}.
 The best energy resolution was observed at $\dab = 4.4$~kV, with a value of $\sigma/\mu\approx$14\%.